Synonym(s)

 Mate folium are the dried or roasted leaves of the mate tea bush used medicinally.

-A distinction is made between green mate leaves, the quality of which is specified in the German Pharmacopoeia Codex (DAC), and roasted mate leaves, the quality of which is specified in the European Pharmacopoeia.
+A distinction is made between green mate leaves, the quality of which is specified in the German Pharmacopoeia Code x (DAC), and roasted mate leaves, the quality of which is specified in the European Pharmacopoeia and the German Pharmacopoeia Codex (DAC).

-HMPC monograph: Traditional-use: Tiredness and weakness, also to increase the amount of urine
+HMPC monograph: Traditional-use: fatigue and weakness, exhaustion, also to increase the amount of urine in mild urinary complaints

 Active ingredients are methylxanthines (caffeine: at least 0.4% according to DAC; theobromine and small amounts of theophylline), 4-14% caffeoylquinic acids, catechine tannins, flavonoids and triterpenes, phenolic carboxylic acids: chlorogenic acid, caffeic acid.